 Children are eligible for the free immunization program if they are younger than 19 and one of the following:

 - Uninsured or underinsured (vaccines not paid for by insurance); or

 According to the Centers for Disease Control and Prevention, vaccination is one of the best ways parents can protect infants, children and teens from 16 potentially harmful diseases.
 Vaccine-preventable diseases can be very serious, may require hospitalization or even be deadly – especially in infants and young children.

-If you are unable to attend this event, future free immunization clinics for children are scheduled for Sept.
-5 and Oct.
-3. The complete schedule is available here.
+If you are unable to attend this event, future free immunization clinics for children are scheduled throughout the year.

 About The Children’s Hospital at Providence

 Located within Providence Alaska Medical Center, The Children’s Hospital at Providence functions as a hospital within a hospital.
 The Children’s Hospital is known for its outstanding Newborn Intensive Care Unit, Pediatric Intensive Care Unit and Maternity Center.
 The 146-bed inpatient facility offers family-centered care in every area of pediatric medicine and provides pediatric subspecialty services in Anchorage and across the state of Alaska.
 For more information about the Children’s Hospital, visit: www.providence.org/childrenshospital

 About the AuthorMore Content by Providence News Team